Female body fat percentage can be mystifying.

 The first option is to get a DEXA scan – just Google “DEXA scan near me,” and see what comes up.
 It’s likely that a research hospital or university near you offers the service and you can make an appointment.
 The great thing about a DEXA scan is that you can also get your bone density measured, which is a great metric for women to know!

 If you want to go high tech with a lot of accuracy and interesting feedback, get the DEXA scan.
 It’s worth it.
+It’s not perfect (because no method of measurement is), but it’s a good tool to use every six months or so.

 Body Fat Percentage Calculator

 But if you want to do it at home with minimal effort, using a combination of height, weight, and measurements really works.
+This is what I do for myself personally!

 What I like about calculators like this is that they take fitness and build into account, not just weight.
 They can use your measurements to estimate the difference between muscle and fat – just by how your body is proportioned.
 All you need is a measuring tape and an accurate weight (first thing in the morning, after bathroom, before eating/drinking).
+Don’t do weight or measurements at random times of day.

 What are the implications for health?